 Personalised fabric using photos of family and friends is the perfect way to make your own Christmas bunting.
 At Bags of Love, it is super easy and fun to design fabric to create your own bunting.
 In our example, we used our custom Lima Cotton Poplin.
 This fabric has the perfect amount of weight and substance to create DIY Christmas bunting and will show your photos off beautifully.

-What you will need to make your own Christmas bunting
+Step 1: What you need to make your own Christmas bunting

 Knowing how to make Christmas bunting starts with having the right tools.
 Here is what you will need: